KDND: Reuse of the frequency in Sacramento

 The FCC added KDND's vacated 107.9 frequency to the agency's inventory of unused channels, to be put up for auction to the highest bidder.
 The FCC stipulated that use of the frequency must retain its short-spaced protections to KSAN (107.7 FM) in San Mateo, California; any new station would be limited to 50 kW ERP and an average height above average terrain of 123 m in the direction of KSAN.
-The FCC included the 107.9 frequency in its auction scheduled to begin April 28, 2020, but the auction was indefinitely postponed on March 25, 2020, due to the onset of the COVID-19 pandemic.
+The FCC included the 107.9 frequency in its auction scheduled to begin April 28, 2020, but the auction was indefinitely postponed on March 25, 2020, during the onset of the COVID-19 pandemic.
 The allocation was again put up for auction as part of FCC Auction 109 beginning July 27, 2021, and was auctioned off to iHeartMedia for $6,146,000.

-KSTE-FM began broadcasts on May 4, 2022, using the former KDND transmission facility at Elverta; following a month of stunting, the new station would launch a hot adult contemporary format on June 8, 2022, and subsequently change its call sign to KZIS.
+KSTE-FM began broadcasts on May 4, 2022, using the former KDND transmission facility at Elverta; following a month of stunting, the new station launched a hot adult contemporary format on June 8, 2022, and subsequently changed its call sign to KZIS.